bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 ## **Application Vision/Goal:**
 [Describe the overall purpose and vision of the application.
 What problem does it solve?
 Who is the target audience?]
+We want to build a website where students can share and find internships.
+Right now, a lot of info gets spread out across emails, Discord, LinkedIn, or random group chats, and its all over the place and hard to manage, but by creating a Internship Hub, everything’s in one place and easier to find allowing students to share opportunities and tips to help each other out.
 ## **Scope:**
 [List the major features and functionalities that define the scope of the project.
 Keep this high-level to avoid feature creep.]
+Students can post internships with a link, title, description, and tags (like “Software Engineering,” “NYC,” or “Fall 2025”).

+Users can comment under a post to add info like deadlines, interview tips, or personal experiences they may have.

+A voting system lets people upvote the most helpful opportunities to spread important and trending opportunities or chats.

+Search and filters help find posts by company, role, or tags.

+Users can report broken links or expired posts so the board stays clean.
 ## **Deliverables:**
 [List what will be delivered by the end of the project, such as a working MVP (Minimum Viable Product), specific features, documentation, etc.]
+A working MVP web app.

+Core features:

+Posting internships with title, description, tags, and link.

+Commenting on posts.

+Voting system so the most useful internships rise to the top.

+Search and filter functionality (by keyword, company, and tags).

+Reporting feature for not working/expired opportunities.

+A simple login/authentication system for posting and voting.

+A SQLite database storing posts, comments, votes, and reports.

+Documentation, including: How to run the app locally, Project design and architecture overview, & User guide for main features.

+Testing:

+Unit tests for backend routes (posts, votes, reports).

+Manual testing of the UI.

 ## **Success Criteria:**
 [Define what will make this project successful.
 Examples include meeting deadlines, delivering core functionality, or achieving performance benchmarks.]